mna/pigeon/README.md

 [![build status](https://secure.travis-ci.org/PuerkitoBio/pigeon.png)](http://travis-ci.org/PuerkitoBio/pigeon)
 [![Software License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

 The pigeon command generates parsers based on a [parsing expression grammar (PEG)][0].
 Its grammar and syntax is inspired by the [PEG.js project][1], while the implementation is loosely based on the [parsing expression grammar for C# 3.0][2] article.
+It parses Unicode text encoded in UTF-8.

 See the [godoc page][3] for detailed usage.